Wireless¶

 -

-When the Bandwidth is set to 160 MHz (Only some models can be set to 160MHz), Wi-Fi will always use the DFS channel, even if you choose a non-DFS channel of the Auto option.
+When the Bandwidth is set to 160 MHz (Only some models can be set to 160MHz), the Wi-Fi will always use the DFS channel, even if you choose a non-DFS channel or Auto for Channel settings.

 Guest Wi-Fi¶